Wall St Week Ahead-Rocky stock market faces Fed test with eyes on tightening plans

 "I don’t know how important seasonality is going to be this time around,” said Jack Ablin, chief investment officer at Cresset Capital Management.

-(Reporting by Lewis Krauskopf, additional reporting by Chuck Mikolajczak, Editing by Louise Heavens)
+(Reporting by Lewis Krauskopf, additional reporting by Chuck Mikolajczak, Editing by Louise Heavens and David Gregorio)

 ((lewis.krauskopf@thomsonreuters.com; 646-223-6082; Reuters Messaging: lewis.krauskopf.thomsonreuters.com@reuters.net, Twitter: @LKrauskopf))